abelljs/abell-website/content/guide/api-reference/index.md

 *Example*

-Say we have `content/hello-world/meta.json` with value
+Say we have `content/hello-world/meta.json` with the value,
 ```json
 {
   // other properties ...